What Caused the High Water Bills in This 1970s Home?

 Our inspection revealed all three toilets were losing water through different mechanisms, each requiring a specific repair approach.

-Main Bathroom Leak
+Water Leak 2: Main Bathroom Leak

 The flapper wasn’t sealing because a factory shipping elastic band had never been removed during installation.
 Over time, it had gotten under the flapper and disintegrated into a sticky material.

 When our Red Seal Licensed Plumber removed the toilet to replace the wax seal, they found the flange sat half an inch below the tile floor.
-A previous installer had stacked two wax seals to compensate, but the double seal had failed and caused the leak into the ceiling below.

-Master Ensuite Toilet Leak
+Water Leak 3: Master Ensuite Toilet Leak

 This one presented the trickiest diagnosis.
 Testing two different flappers didn’t stop the leak.

-How We Restored All Three Toilets
+How We Repaired the Water Leaks in All Three Toilets

 For the main bathroom, we cleaned the existing ABS flange and installed a half-inch ABS extension flange on top, fastened to the subfloor and sealed with silicone.
 We added a wax seal where the two flanges meet for complete protection.